Compliance and Integrity

-Sonepar is committed to the highest ethical, social and environmental standards and aims to behave as a responsible corporate citizen in all countries where it operates.
+Sonepar is committed to the highest ethical, social, and environmental standards.
+We aim to be a responsible corporate citizen in all countries where we operate.

-"Since Sonepar’s creation in 1969, complying with the rules of ethics and good governance, as embodied and passed down by our founder, has always been a priority for the Group."
+"Since Sonepar’s creation in 1969, complying with the rules set on ethics and good governance, a value personified and passed down by our founder, has always been a priority for the Group."

 Supplier Code of Conduct

-Sonepar expects its business partners to commit to the same high level of ethics.
-As such, specific standards are set out in a dedicated Supplier Code of Conduct and the Group has deployed procedures and tools to assess the integrity of its business partners.
+Sonepar expects its business partners to commit to the same high ethical standards.
+To ensure this, we use a dedicated Supplier Code of Conduct that sets out clearly defined expectations; and the Group uses specific procedures and tools to assess the integrity of its business partners.

 Conflict Minerals & Human Rights Policies